 2) Exact name of the plan that is being divided

-3) How the benefits will be divided
+3) The way that the benefits will be divided

 At its core, the items seem straightforward, but there are a lot of nuances involved.

-How much does a QDRO cost?
+How Long Does a QDRO Take?

 Common QDRO Mistakes